oliverde8/MPDedicatedServerBundle/README.md

 ## TO DO
 This bundle is still being worked on, that is why there is no releases yet.
 * Clean up the code
 * Comment the code
-* Add configuration elements. (cache ttl's & cache key's)
 * Add event & hooks to the jquery plugin
 * Make the jquery plugin more configurable
 * Add missing data to the api return json.
-* Get chat lines
 * Improve cache so that only 1 call can be made to the dedicated at a time.